Baxter Youth Conservation Corps

 Friends doubled the size of this program in 2018, offering 20 full-time positions for local youth and adding a northern crew based in Patten.
 Our crews accomplished a staggering amount of work during a month in the Park - including installing 100 stepping stones and seven bog bridges, blazing 6.2 miles of trail, and completing more than 14 miles of corridor work.
 To top if off, they constructed an entirely new 1.5 mile trail on land owned by BSP in the town of Mount Chase.
 This new trail is already open to the public.

-The application deadline for the 2019 Baxter Youth Conservation Corps is April 1, 2019.
-The online application will be available on January 1, 2019.
+The application deadline for the 2020 Baxter Youth Conservation Corps is April 1, 2020.
+The 2020 application will be posted here after the first of the year.